-In this example, an unknown 2.4 GHz antenna is characterized, with a configuration consisting of: Diamond Engineering DAMS 5000 positioner with an FSM spherical mount, RF cables, a calibrated reference antenna, a Copper Mountain Technologies Planar 804/1 VNA, and a computer (PC) running the measurement and VNA software.
+In this example, an unknown 2.4 GHz antenna is characterized, with a configuration consisting of: Diamond Engineering DAMS 5000 positioner with an FSM spherical mount, RF cables, a calibrated reference antenna, a Copper Mountain Technologies Full-Size 804/1 VNA, and a computer (PC) running the measurement and VNA software.
 To begin, the VNA is set to the antenna’s frequency range, all RF cable loss (including positioner) is calibrated out using the VNA’s built in 12 term calibration.
 Once the calibration is complete the AUT is mounted to the positioner’s RF Rotary Joint and the reference antenna is connected then positioned at the appropriate distance (typically 1 or 3 meters).
 Now that the antennas are connected and the VNA is set to transmission (S12 or S21), the VNA will show the response of the entire link.
 At this point the user can note the signal response on the analyzer; if the polarization is correct and the AUT is at a point of high signal, the VNA should show a strong profile with little trace noise.
 Depending on the type of antenna being measured, the antenna can be manually positioned to a point of lowest signal to confirm that the signal is still above the noise floor and the trace noise is acceptable for testing requirements.
-After the setup is verified, the DAMS antenna measurement software is used to make a measurement.
+After the setup is verified, the DAMS automated antenna testing software is used to make a measurement.
 The software indexes the antenna to every physical point and executes a transmission sweep on the VNA.
 Optionally, VSWR data can be automatically collected at every point.
 Once complete, the entire data set can be viewed, processed and exported.

 Post-Measurement Analysis and Tuning

 Analyzing the measurement data may reveal certain problems such as low gain, pattern distortion, or frequency response issues.
-Since the Planar 804/1 VNA is still fully calibrated it can be used to tune and troubleshoot the antenna in real time.
+Since the Full-Size 804/1 VNA is still fully calibrated it can be used to tune and troubleshoot the antenna measurement in real time.
 For live antenna tuning, the analyzer is switched to S22 mode, and the user can make small modifications to the antenna while seeing the results immediately displayed.
 To identify multi-path and unwanted environment reflections, the VNA can be switched to S21 Time Domain mode.
 Reflections outside of the direct path will show up as unusually large spikes indicating that the signal is being reflected.
 The absorber can now be placed to block the unwanted reflections.
 After changes have been made to the antenna and/or the test setup, another measurement can be made quickly to verify and record these changes.
 The end result is a refined antenna design with accurate, publishable test data.